Our Deities

 Maa Durga

 The presiding deity of the temple, Maa Durga is the divine mother who represents the power of the Supreme Being.
-She is worshipped as the destroyer of evil and protector of devotees.
+She is worshipped as the destroyer of evil and protector of devotees, sitting majestically on her lion with divine grace.

 Festivals: